Robert Cummings: Marriages

 Cummings was married five times and fathered seven children.
 His first marriage was to Emma Myers, a girl from his hometown.
 His second marriage was to Vivi Janiss, an actress he met while performing in Ziegfeld Follies.
-His third wife, Mary Elliott, was a former actress and she ran Cummings's business affairs.
-They separated in 1968 and had a bitter divorce, during the course of which she accused him of cheating on her with his former secretary Regina Fond and using methamphetamines which she said caused wild mood swings.
+His third wife, Mary Elliott, was a former actress, and she ran Cummings's business affairs.
+They separated in 1968 and had a bitter divorce, during the course of which she accused him of cheating on her with his former secretary Regina Fong and using methamphetamines which she said caused wild mood swings.
 She also claimed he relied on astrologers and numerologists to make financial decisions with "disastrous" consequences.